frostbrosracing/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
 #### By studying a large amount of compiled data, we've been able to analyze trends and compare the outcomes of many Kickstarter fundraising campaigns.
-The focus of this analysis is on the subcategory of "plays", and the gathered data has been filtered to provide insights according to both *campaign starting date* and *fundraising goals*.
+The focus of this analysis is on the subcategory of "plays", and the gathered data has been filtered to provide insights according to both *campaign launch date* and *fundraising goals*.

-#### This valuable information helps organizers understand how they might better position their fundraising campaigns success.
+#### This valuable information helps organizers understand how they might better position their fundraising campaign's success.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-By analyzing outcomes of campaigns based on their launch date we can begin to target that greater level of success.
-In order to do this, a pivot table was created in which all Kickstarter campaigns were filtered by the category of "Theater", and for all years being studied.
-Shown below is a chart detailing the outcome of that pivot table.
+By analyzing outcomes of campaigns based on their launch date we can begin to target success.
+In order to do this, a pivot table was created in which all Kickstarter campaigns were filtered to the category of "Theater", and for all years within the overall data set.
+Shown below is a chart detailing the outcome of that table.

 ![Theater_Outcomes_vs_Launch.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 By analyzing outcomes of campaigns based on their fundraising goal we can further leverage the data toward a successful effort.
-This was achieved by creating a table and using a "CountIf" function to sum the results of each campaign in the "play" subcategory according to the set goal ranges and outcomes.
+This was achieved by creating a table and using a ***CountIf*** function to sum the results of each campaign in the "play" subcategory according to the established **goal ranges** and **various outcomes** *(successful, failed, or canceled)*.
 By doing so, we can quickly visualize the result to provide further recommendation to Louise.
 Below is a chart showing the percentage, by campaign outcome, of the total number of campaigns within each defined goal range.

 ![Outcomes_vs_Goals.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)